The next generation of streaming video games is on its way

 Each time, Project Stream ran a connection check, and after a few minutes, everything was back up to par.
 I resumed my game from right where I'd left off (wildly flailing my sword at hordes of sandaled enemies) and didn't experience any interruptions afterward.
-My internet connection was just strong enough to sustain Project Stream, and a small yellow icon at the bottom right of the screen reminded me that, because of this fact, the game could pause at any moment.
+My internet connection was just strong enough to sustain Project Stream, and a small yellow icon at the bottom right of the screen reminded me that because of this fact, the game could pause at any moment.

 However, after those initial pauses, it didn't.
 The actual game ran smoothly and only stopped when my connection became too precarious to continue, keeping the core experience completely intact.
 It never felt like Project Stream was impeding my gameplay in any way.